vikramkannav/slate/source/includes/_authentications.md

 ## OTP generation

 This API is used for the OTP generation.

-This is open API where Auth token is not required to be passed in header.
+This is open API where Auth token is not required to be passed in the header.

 ```shell
 curl -X POST \